lowRISC/opentitan/hw/ip/sram_ctrl/doc/registers.md

 ### EXEC .
 EN
 Write kMultiBitBool4True to this field to enable execution from SRAM.
-Note that this register only takes effect if the EN_SRAM_IFETCH switch in the OTP HW_CFG partition is set to kMultiBitBool8True.
+Note that this register only takes effect if the EN_SRAM_IFETCH switch in the OTP HW_CFG0 partition is set to kMultiBitBool8True.
 Otherwise execution from SRAM cannot be enabled via this register.

 ## CTRL_REGWEN